Segment #1 How to “Fight Terrorism” (hint: don’t be terrified)

 e.
 Public universities cannot withhold funds from student groups based on religious orientation

 League of Nations- 1918- President Wilson- religious freedom and non-discrimination (not for racial minorities).

 Atlantic Charter- 1941- freedom of expression, religion, from want, from fear (Roosevelt) ‘New world order’

 Article 2: Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
 Furthermore, no distinction shall be made on the basis of the political, jurisdictional or international status of the country or territory to which a person belongs, whether it be independent, trust, non-self-governing or under any other limitation of sovereignty.

 Article 16: (1) Men and women of full age, without any limitation due to race, nationality or religion, have the right to marry and to found a family.

 Article 18: Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his religion or belief in teaching, practice, worship and observance.

 What the HELL is an AmeriPod?

 Trump's America got you feelin' blue?
 Steve Bannon giving you night terrors?
 Well fear not, the resistance has begun.
-Join four activists - John Anderson, John Kelly, Blake Manion, and Tyler Mayo - for a (sometimes) on topic conversation about whatever shenanigans the regime is up to that week, and what YOU can do about it.
+Join four activists - John Anderson, John Kelly, Blake Manion, and Tyler Grillo - for a (sometimes) on-topic conversation about whatever shenanigans the regime is up to that week, and what YOU can do about it.
 Democracy is always at risk - liberty is action, freedom is not guaranteed.